Minardi PS03: Overview

 The PS03 was launched formally in Melbourne, Australia ahead of the first race.

 The 2003 season was largely challenging for Minardi.
 The PS03 secured no points all season and retired from 11 races, including Justin Wilson retiring from the first four races.
 He suffered from exhaustion and temporary paralysis in the neck during the 2003 Malaysian Grand Prix due to his HANS device coming loose and restricting arm movement inside the PS03 cockpit.
 Verstappen had a chance of scoring points at the rain soaked 2003 Brazilian Grand Prix, where a host of drivers including world champion Michael Schumacher retired, but retired on lap 31 due to a spin.

 In June 2003, owner Stoddart had purchased five Arrows A23 race cars following the teams administration.
 There was speculation that the cars were of higher quality than the PS03 and they may run in the Minardi colours for 2004.
 In August of that year, Jos Verstappen tested the A23 at Mugello Circuit to assess its suitability.

 In July, Wilson was signed by Jaguar Racing and replaced outgoing driver Antonio Pizzonia.
 Minardi quickly signed Nicolas Kiesa, who did not score any points but finished all five Grand Prix he competed in driving the PS03.

-Minardi would ultimately finish in last place in the Constructors' Championship.
+Minardi would ultimately finish in last place in the Constructors' Championship with no points.

 Financial difficulties and sponsorship

 Minardi started the year with a primarily black car, featuring heavy sponsorship from owner Paul Stoddart's European Aviation brand.
 Alongside this were new deals with Gazprom and Superfund.
 Gazprom defaulted on their payments and were removed from the car before the 2003 Austrian Grand Prix.
 At this time, Dutch business Trust upped their sponsorship and the car gained a black & white split livery.

+The Malaysian flag was displayed on the side of the cars Malaysian Grand Prix with the message "Malaysia for Peace".

+Through the season, the team gained sponsorship from tools brand Stayer.
+However, after the brand failed to provide funds to the team, the Japanese Grand Prix saw the Stayer logo covered with red text saying "Not paid".
+The cars ran the race with that modification.

 At the beginning of the season, there were on-going discussions between team bosses and the FIA about the distribution of revenue.
 Ron Dennis and Frank Williams were particularly against supporting Minardi, and this was heavily criticised by then FIA president Max Mosley.

 Part way through the season, Bernie Ecclestone bought a minority shareholding in the team.
 By October, Italian newspaper La Gazzetta dello Sport claimed Minardi had been sold for 2004, this was later refuted by owner Stoddart.